WakeOne

 WakeOne (stylised in all caps) is a South Korean entertainment company under CJ ENM's entertainment division.
-Their current artists include Kim Feel, Ha Hyun-sang, Jo Yu-ri, Kep1er, Zerobaseone, Izna, Yoon Ji-yoon, and Alpha Drive One.
+Their current artists include Kim Feel, Ha Hyun-sang, Jo Yu-ri, Kep1er, Zerobaseone, Izna, and Alpha Drive One.

 History

-2014–2018
+2014–2018: Founding and beginnings

 The company was founded in 2014 by Son Dong-hoon under the name MMO Entertainment (MMO standing for Music Makes One, the slogan of CJ ENM's flagship music channel Mnet).

 In September 2018, MMO and CJ ENM founded Off the Record Entertainment to manage Iz*One (now disbanded) and Fromis 9.
 Pledis Entertainment was involved in the creative direction and music production of both while they were in Off the Record until Pledis CEO withdrew from being involved with Iz*One after April 2020 (Fromis 9 continued to be in the label until they fully transferred to Pledis in August 2021).
 Iz*One and Fromis 9 are debut groups of Mnet's girl group survival shows Produce 48 and Idol School, respectively.

-2020–2021: integration of CJ ENM management labels
+2020–2021: Integration of CJ ENM management labels

 In March 2020, the company name was changed to Onefect Entertainment.

 In May 2021, CJ ENM launched 'WakeOne'.
 In August, CJ ENM officially launched the label while integrating their in-house production and management labels Stone Music Entertainment, One Effect Entertainment, Studio Blu, and Off the Record.
 In the same months, Fromis 9 were transferred to Pledis Entertainment.
 Following their terminated management contract with n.CH Entertainment by CJ ENM in early 2021, TO1 were transferred to WakeOne in May 2021 (after the company reorganization in the same month).

 On October 25, it was announced that WakeOne would co-manage the winner of the Girls Planet 999 group, Kep1er, with sister company Swing Entertainment.
 In December 2021, former RBW composer and producer Park Woo-sang transferred to the label.